Health benefits of sport

 Protein

-Protein is extremely important for young dancers and all athletes whether your goal is to build muscle or not.
+Protein is extremely important for young athletes and all athletes whether your goal is to build muscle or not.
 With constant use of muscles during competition and practices, protein is needed for building and repairing used muscles tissue.
 Protein is also used as an auxiliary fuel when you don’t have enough of the glycogen on board.
 The estimated need for protein is 1.4 to 1.6 grams of protein/kg of body weight.

 Healthy sources of protein include animal meats like chicken, fish, turkey, lean pork or beef.
 Vegetarian sources of protein are beans, quinoa, rice, and tofu.
 If you follow the recommendations above you are getting enough in your diet protein powders are not necessary.